flipz357/smatchpp/README.md

 # SMATCH++

-The package allows handy processing of graphs including graph alignment and graph matching.
-There is a special focus on standardized evaluation of semantic graphs via structural matching ('Smatch').
-But SMATCH++ allows easy extension to working also with other kinds of graphs.
+Handy processing of graphs including graph alignment and graph matching.
+There is a special focus on standardized evaluation of graph parsing, but SMATCH++ allows easy extension to working also with other kinds of graphs.
 A short overview of some features:

 - Simple graph reading, graph writing, graph processing
 - Different alignment solvers including optimal ILP alignment, and optional graph compression
 - Evaluation scoring with bootstrap confidence intervals, micro and macro averages
-- Standardization tailored to AMR graphs, easy to extend for other graphs
+- Standardization for different graph types such as AMR, Fine-grained evaluation
-- Fine-grained AMR aspect scoring (NER, cause, time,...), easy to extend for other graphs
+- Easy to extend

 Jump directly to [parser evaluation best practices](#basic-eval) or (new) [pip install](#pip-install) to use Smatch++ and its options simply from within your python program.
 The following text also gives an overview over some options of Smatch++.